metamorphosis0328/realtime-embeded-system-assignment/README.md

 ---

+## Acknowledgements

+- The PCA9685 driver in this project is **adapted from** [Adafruit's PCA9685 PWM Servo Driver Library](https://github.com/adafruit/Adafruit-PWM-Servo-Driver-Library), originally released under the BSD License.
+Significant modifications were made to fit the needs of this real-time embedded coursework project.

+- Significant modifications for use in the ENG5220 Gomoku AI Robot System (2025):
+   - Ported from Arduino to Raspberry Pi (Linux-based I2C interface using /dev/i2c-*)
+   - Replaced Arduino-specific APIs (Wire, delay, etc.) with standard Linux C++
+   - Redesigned as a C++ class with better abstraction and integration for servo control

+---

 ## Features

 - **AI Module**: Implements a Minimax-based algorithm to determine the best move based on real-time board updates.